miguelrferreiraf/correlation_static_data_cars/README.md

 What about some basic data science?
 In this small simple projects I demonstrate one of the basic concepts of data science, the correlation coefficient or Pearson correlation.

+There are also some important line codes involving data cleaning that I think is very very important.
+Don't ignore it.

 <div align="center"><img src=data_image/boxplot_car_price.png></div>

 <div align="center"><img src=data_image/boxplot_to_distribution_price_drivewheels.png></div>